-Customers who order software development work often face a problem when it comes to supporting and maintaining the finished product.
+Customers who order software development work often face the challenge of supporting and maintaining the finished product.

-According to the current international practice, a manufacturer (or contractor) has the right to set a warranty period for his product (work, service) – a period, during which he is prepared to deal with the client's problems and complaints regarding inferior product quality (work, service).
-A warranty entails an obligation to eliminate any defects in the operation of a product or its construction, which are due to a production fault.
-In other words, during the warranty period the developer must fix all software defects within the agreed time limit, provided that the following conditions are met:
+According to current international practices, a manufacturer (or contractor) has the right to set a warranty period for his product (work or, service).
+This is a period, during which he is prepared to deal with the client's problems and complaints regarding the product's quality.
+A warranty entails an obligation to eliminate any defects in the operation of a product or its construction, which may arise due to a production fault.
+In other words, during the warranty period, the developer must fix all software defects within the agreed time period, provided that the following conditions are met:

 It stands to reason that warranty support and maintenance is not suitable for continuously operating services since it takes too long and can cause user/client loss.
-In the same way, the warranty support model is not intended for software which requires a high level of reliability.
+Moreover, the warranty support model is not intended for software which requires a high level of reliability.

-To visually demonstrate this point, the specifics of warranty obligations and technical support are presented in the table below:
+To visually demonstrate this point, the specifics of warranty obligations and technical support have been presented in the table below.

-EDISON offers several cooperation models, including technical support, which is usually paid for by the hour.
+EDISON offers several models of cooperation, and provides technical support (which is usually paid for by the hour).
 Individual terms can also be considered and should be discussed with the project manager.